 The text editor (sometimes referred to as the 'HTML editor') has many icons to assist the user in entering content.
 Many of these icons and functions should be familiar to anyone who uses a word processor.

-You can click on the top left icon to collapse and expand the icon rows.
+Text editor with the menu shown above.
 Move your mouse over each icon to see its name in the tooltip.

 Recycle bin

-Recycle bin can be accessed via the "Course" quick menu.
-To restore a deleted item, simply click on the restore icon as seen below.
+The recycle bin can be accessed via the "Course" quick menu.
+To restore a deleted item, click on the restore icon as seen below.

 Editing elements on your course homepage